-The Patient-Led Research Collaborative is developing a publication that will detail several patient-generated hypotheses for Long COVID researchers to explore and pursue.
+The Patient-Led Research Collaborative is developing a publication (issue 1, issue 2) that will detail several patient-generated hypotheses for Long COVID researchers to explore and pursue.

 We know that patients are the foremost experts on their own bodies, and that many patients are immersed in research into areas that the majority of the medical community has yet to explore.
 Additionally, thousands of international patients in support groups are talking to each other daily, discussing symptoms, experiences, lab results, and the reactions to various medications they are trying.
 This pattern recognition is invaluable and regularly results in patients identifying discoveries well before the public and medical community.
 Examples of these observational discoveries include Long COVID patients being less likely to make antibodies, reinfections being regular occurrences and leading to Long COVID even in people who did not get it the first time, and infections after vaccination from COVID being both common and still leading to Long COVID.
 Biomedical examples include the identification of overlap between Long COVID and connective tissue disorders like Ehlers-Danlos Syndrome (EDS), the impacts of drugs like anticoagulants on Long COVID symptoms, and the abnormal results from labs like lipid panels and viral reactivations that occur in people with Long COVID.